oudeeee/Factors-affecting-Cardiovascular-Disease/README.md

 ![alt text](https://github.com/oudeeee/Factors-affecting-Cardiovascular-Disease/blob/main/Screenshot%202024-04-22%20120025.png?raw=true)

 The provided graph displays the counts of preexisting heart disease for people in varying states of general health.

+# Acknowledgements

+Original data represented in this repository was found on Kaggle.com

+Visualization for this data was created with Tableau, a free, excellent software useful for data manipulation and visualization.

+The Instrctional python notebook was created with Google Colab.